mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 With timer-based profiling, the event rate is directly controlled by you, but when profiling events like a function call, the application's behavior and workload controls the event rate.

 As shown below, you can preview the event rate with a cheap counter before running the somewhat more expensive stack profiling.
-If the event rate is high (e.g. over 10K events/CPU/second), then to reduce overhead you may want to only capture 1 out of every N events (`--count N`).

 ```shell
 # Suppose we want to trace any process that asks /dev/urandom for some randomly